ibrahimsherif-eng/san-francisco-crime-classification/README.md

 - GitHub: [@ibrahimsherif-eng](https://github.com/ibrahimsherif-eng)

-Built as a graduation project for the **ITI Machine Learning Track**.
+Built as a graduation project for the **University Machine Learning course**.

 <div align="center">